-When a determination has been made that a timely warning should be issued, the San Jacinto College police, marketing and communications departments will work collaboratively to inform the campus community of the incident by taking one or more appropriate steps to ensure timely notification:
+When a determination has been made that a timely warning should be issued, the San Jacinto College police and marketing, public relations and government affairs department will work collaboratively to inform the campus or College community of the incident by taking one or more appropriate steps to ensure timely notification:

-- Invoke San Jacinto College ALERT ME text and voice message system.
-Members of the campus community may enroll to receive these notifications at www. sanjac.edu/alert-me. - College-wide email of the timely warning notice. - Distribute warning fliers around the campus. - Post the warning on the San Jacinto College Police Department website www.sanjac.edu/ police.
-Such warning(s) may include, but are not limited to, the following information: Type of crime, date, time, and location of the incident, suspect description, public safety reminder(s)
+- Invoke SJC AlertMe to send email, text and/or voice messages.
+Members of the College community, as well as the general public, may enroll to receive these notifications at sanjac.edu/alert-me. - College-wide email of the timely warning notice - Post the warning on the San Jacinto College Police Department website www.sanjac.edu/police.
+Such warning(s) may include, but are not limited to, the following information: Type of crime, date, time, and location of the incident; suspect description; and public safety reminder(s).